 In response to this, the American Research Center in Egypt (ARCE) in partnership with the Council of American Overseas Research Centers (CAORC) and the US Department of State initiated a series of regional workshops.
 This initiative will bring together Ministry representatives and other officials from the region to discuss case studies, best practices, and expand their professional networks in the area of cultural property protection.

-The conference consists of three-parts taking place between August 2021 and December 2023.
+The conference consists of three-parts taking place between August 2021 and August 2023.
 The first part of the conference took place virtually from August 10-12, 2021.
-This is now being followed up with two in person workshops – the first of which will be in Jordan, from September 5-8, 2022 and the final conference will take place in late 2023 in Cairo, Egypt.
+This is now being followed up with two in person workshops – the first of which will be in Jordan, from September 5-8, 2022 and the final conference will take place from June 8-12 2023 in Cairo, Egypt.

 Invited Delegations